 Magnetic Resonance Imaging (MRI) head on the other hand helps to exclude structural causes of epilepsy, such as brain malformation, brain tumour, brain scarring/injuries, or vascular malformations.
 Depending on clinical findings, other special tests such as chromosome analysis, spinal tap and screening for metabolic disorders may be performed to exclude rare neurogenetic disorders that may be associated with developmental delay and refractory epilepsy.

 Not all children with epilepsy need to be started on long-term antiepileptic medicine.
-Children with infrequent occurrence of seizures (as seen in children with benign epilepsy syndrome) may not need any anti-epileptic medicine.
-Both the parents and physician have to weigh the pros and cons before subjecting the child on long-term anti-epileptic drugs.
+Children with the infrequent occurrence of seizures (as seen in children with benign epilepsy syndrome) may not need any anti-epileptic medicine.
+Both the parents and physicians have to weigh the pros and cons before subjecting the child to long-term anti-epileptic drugs.
 Many parents are worried about the potential adverse effects of anti-epileptic medicines (e.g. organ dysfunctions, allergic rashes, sedation, impaired cognitive function, behavioural changes).

-Majority of people have misconception that epilepsy is a lifelong disorder with no cure.
+The majority of people have the misconception that epilepsy is a lifelong disorder with no cure.
 The truth is about 70-80% of children with epilepsy may remain seizure-free while taking medicine; and out of this group, half of them may remain seizure-free off medicines.
 Children with epilepsy should be encouraged to lead a normal life as others.
-He should be encouraged to participate in physical exercises as tolerated, and may be allowed to swim under close adult supervision.
+He should be encouraged to participate in physical exercises as tolerated and may be allowed to swim under close adult supervision.

-Children with epilepsy are at higher risk of having co-morbid neuropsychological disorders such as anxiety, depression, attention deficit hyperactivity disorder, learning difficulties etc. It is important for caregivers to be on constant lookout for such disorders, so that appropriate helps can be enlisted to help the affected children.
+Children with epilepsy are at higher risk of having co-morbid neuropsychological disorders such as anxiety, depression, attention deficit hyperactivity disorder, learning difficulties etc. It is important for caregivers to be on a constant lookout for such disorders, so that appropriate help can be enlisted to help the affected children.